 - Developing Shopify apps and publishing them in the Shopify App Store

 So while you’ll need a certain amount of technical skills to join the partner program, the earnings can be a whole lot higher.

-For instance, Shopify currently pays a commission of $500 – $3,000 for every new Point of Sale Pro Merchant referred by a Partner, while sales of Shopify Lite, Shopify Basic, Shopify, and Advanced Shopify plans offer a recurring commission equal to 20% of the visitor’s monthly subscription fee.
+For instance, Shopify currently pays a commission of $500 – $3,000 for every new Point of Sale Pro Merchant referred by a Partner, while sales of Shopify Starter, Shopify Basic, Shopify, and Advanced Shopify plans offer a recurring commission equal to 20% of the visitor’s monthly subscription fee.

 You can find an up-to-date list of Shopify Partner commission rates here.

 That means once someone clicks your referral link, you’ll earn your $150 commission provided they sign up for a 14-day Shopify free trial within those 30 days.

 While Impact allows a range of payment methods, Shopify itself only allows payouts to your PayPal account.

 That’s right: no bank transfer, no debit or credit card, no crypto or gift cards.
 If you don’t have a PayPal account, or simply don’t want to use the platform, the Shopify affiliate program isn’t for you.

 Provided you’re cool with the whole PayPal thing, Shopify offers the following payment terms:

 - Credits created between the 1st – 15th of the month will be paid five business days after the 15th.